and must be put to action by the physician, patient and their family.

 Severe asthma is defined as asthma that requires treatment with high doses of inhaled or systemic corticosteroids to prevent it from becoming “uncontrolled” or that it remains “uncontrolled” despite these therapies.
 Our vision is to coordinate efforts with researchers, clinicians and the population to educate and provide awareness of severe asthma in children and adults.

 We will work with providers, researchers and community to increase the recognition, treatment, protocols and management of this frequently undiagnosed or misdiagnosed disease.
+In 2018, the Severe Asthma Foundation and Allergy & Asthma Network, the leading national patient education and advocacy organization dedicated to ending needless death and suffering due to asthma, allergies and related conditions, are joining forces to raise awareness, knowledge and research in severe asthma.

 WHAT IS ASTHMA?